alekny/ETF2LDivs/README.md

 This SourceMod plugin shows players ETF2L team and division in the server chat when they are joining the server.
 It is based on [thraaawn's tETF2LDivision plugin](https://github.com/thraaawn/tETF2LDivision).
 At this point I wanted to thank [JoinedSenses](https://github.com/JoinedSenses) for converting whole tETF2LDivision plugin to a new SourceMod syntax and whole help provided to me while making this plugin.

+## Changes to original repo

+- added a rudimentary caching system
+- fixed (a bug?) where steamids were formatted differently

 ## Dependencies

 - [System2](https://github.com/dordnung/System2)